 - The frequency of the recurring alert.

-2. Analyze the role of evergreen provisions in the contract portfolio
+2. Analyze the role of evergreen contracts in the contract portfolio

 One of the most significant contract management shortcomings for organizations is the myopic focus on a single contract.
 While it is certainly important to negotiate the best bargain for the organization, contract risk management revs up after contract execution.
 Evergreen clauses can compound this problem, because there is little external reason to reassess them after execution.
 Unless, of course, there is a breach when its too late to deal with the contract proactively.

 The corrective action is to review the contract portfolio holistically on a periodic basis.
 This requires effective contract management reporting.
-Collecting contracts with evergreen clauses or with indeterminate duration for analysis can be illuminating.
+Collecting evergreen contracts or contracts with an indeterminate duration for analysis can be illuminating.
 Ask these questions of your contract portfolio:

 - What percentage of all contracts are evergreen or indeterminate?